jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 ## Adding Byzantine Fault Tolerance for free (almost)
 Up to this point, the CRDTs we've covered all work in trusted scenarios.
 These are scenarios in which you *know* all of the people participating and you trust them to not screw up the system for everyone else.
 For example, in a collaborative text document, you may limit collaborators to immediate colleagues who you trust to run the CRDT algorithm correctly and not attempt any funny business.

-However, most of the interactions we have are not in trusted scenarios.
+However, most of the interactions we have online are not in trusted scenarios.
 Luckily, we have servers to help mediate these interactions, dictate what is and what isn't possible.
 Peer-to-peer systems, on the other hand, cannot rely on nodes always behaving the way the designers of the system intended.
 Here, we would like to be able to guarantee that the system continues functioning correctly even in the face of some nodes crashing, failing, and even acting maliciously.

+![[thoughts/images/byzantine-node.jpg]]

 The CRDTs we have been exploring so far do not work in these untrusted scenarios.
 That is, any one node can do something bad and cause state to diverge permanently.
 Not good.

-![[thoughts/images/byzantine-node.jpg]]

 To be more concrete, here are some examples of what a malicious actor can do:
 - Send malformed updates